gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 # Temperature, Pressure and Light Sensor Streaming over HTTPS to Azure IoT Hub or Event Hubs

+All parts are readily available from various sources including online electronics stores, ebay, aliexpress...

 ## Platform

 This project implemented on the [NodeMCU V2 (also known as V1.0)](https://en.wikipedia.org/wiki/NodeMCU) and